Broken Social Scene, nominated for Group of the Year at this Sunday's Juno Awards. With the J ...Read more...

 - Sell raffle tickets!
 You can sell raffle tickets through the lottery organized by the Foundation and the funds you raise will be credited towards your fundraising total!

 - Contribute to our Silent Auction!
-Donate an item valued at $100 or more to our very popular silent auction held during the festival which raises upwards of $20,000 annually.
+Donate an item to our very popular silent auction and we’ll give you the credit towards your fundraising total for how much it raises!